rodrigoalvesvieira/old-blog/_posts/2011-11-11-how-to-contribute-open-source.md

 ---
 layout: post
-title: How to contribute to an open source project with Git and GitHub
+title: How to Contribute to an Open Source Project with Git and GitHub
 ---

 <span class="drops">O</span>ne of the most awesome things an open source developer can do is give back to the community.
 With git and GitHub it's easier than ever.
 However, I spent some time trying to figure out how to do it properly, without ruining my work or messing up with the VCS.
 This post is the compilation of the steps I had to take before submitting my patch.